Sweet Dog

 Teaching your dog tricksPart of · Teaching your dog tricks

-Non-slip floor, very short sessions, and you stop while your dog is still asking for more.
+A floor with grip, very short sessions, and you stop while your dog is still asking for more.

 1